Synopsis

 Film Reviewer

-Other interviewees include Yuuko Honda-Yun (granddaughter of Ishiro Honda), authors Atsushi Kobayashi and Daniel Aguilar, illustrator Yuji Kaida and his wife Aya, as well as Aruji Kuroki, the former programmer of the Yamagata International Documentary Film Festival, and the curators of the Lucky Dragon Exhibition Hall, Tsuruoka Art Forum museum, Kyoto Studio Park, and the National Film Archive of Japan.
+Other interviewees include Yuuko Honda-Yun (granddaughter of Ishiro Honda), author Daniel Aguilar, illustrator Yuji Kaida and his wife Aya, as well as Aruji Kuroki, the former programmer of the Yamagata International Documentary Film Festival, and the curators of the Lucky Dragon Exhibition Hall, Tsuruoka Art Forum museum, Kyoto Studio Park, and the National Film Archive of Japan.

 Main Crew